Qantas has updated the Business Rewards program, sweetening the offers, and making it easier to move to higher tiers within the program.

 What is Qantas Business Rewards?

-Qantas Business Rewards is a loyalty programme aimed at the Small and Medium Business sector.
+Qantas Business Rewards is a loyalty program aimed at the Small and Medium Business sector.
 Under the program, your business can earn Qantas Points from a range of business activities.

 Unlike a Qantas Frequent Flyer account, a Qantas Business Rewards account belongs to the business.
 Any points earned by the business are collected in the business account.